LaboratoireMecaniqueLille/crappy/docs/source/tutorials/getting_started.rst

 of value :py:`'value'`, and stops when :py:`'condition'` is met.
 The syntax for the conditions is described in detail in the :meth:`~crappy.blocks.generator_path.meta_path.Path.parse_condition` method of the base Path, and :ref:`a tutorial section <3.
-Advanced Generator Paths>` is dedicated to the advanced uses of this argument.
+Advanced Generator condition>` is dedicated to the advanced uses of this argument.
 For a number of applications, setting it to :py:`'delay=xx'` (next Path after *xx* seconds) or to :obj:`None` (never switches to next Path) is fine.

 Let's now try to modify the previous example, so that the :ref:`Fake machine` is driven with a more complex pattern than just a constant speed.
 Let's say